Ador Group

 The Ador Group is an Indian multinational conglomerate headquartered in Mumbai.
-Ador Group, formerly known as JB Advani Group, is one of the oldest and largest companies in the Indian industrial sector.
+Formerly known as JB Advani Group, it is one of the oldest and largest companies in the Indian industrial sector.
 They are a diversified group with core operations in engineering products and services.
-The group consists of five companies with interests in core industrial and manufacturing sectors, cosmetic products and green energy solutions.
+The group consists of five companies with interests in core industrial and manufacturing sectors, cosmetic products and green energy initiatives.
 Ador Group's flagship company is Ador Welding (earlier known as Advani Oerlikon Ltd).
 Two other listed entities Ador Fontech and Ador Multiproducts are into metal reclamation/surfacing solutions and personal care products, respectively.
 The unlisted entity Ador Powertron is an industrial electronics company based in Pune.

 Subsidiaries

 Ador Welding

 The Ador Group's primary subsidiary, Ador Welding, is an Indian manufacturer of welding and cutting equipment and consumables as well as related services.
 The company began in 1951 as Advani–Oerlikon Ltd., a joint venture with Swiss welding industry brand Oerlikon Ltd. It operates domestically and internationally in the Middle East, Africa, and South-East Asia.